MobilityData/awesome-transit/README.md

 - [TransSee](https://www.transsee.ca/) - Real-time transit predictions based on actual travel times, vehicle locations, schedules and maps.
 Premium gives you access to a detailed history of schedules, vehicle locations, stop arrivals, schedule adherance, charts and graphs.
 For an additional fee custom queries can be run on this data.
 - [YourStop](http://yourstop.info) - Mobile friendly web app which consumes GTFS feeds and displays both live and scheduled trips for stops.
 Launched with MBTA, YRT/Viva and Maryland MTA.
 - [DC MetroHero](https://dcmetrohero.net) - Realtime vehicle position and arrivals and departure information for the Washington, D.C. region's WMATA Metrorail and Metrobus systems.
 WebApp, Android, and iOS apps avaliable.
-- [Navigo® TransitAccess](https://itouchinc.com/solutions/navigo-digital-transit-signage?source=GTFSorg) - Customizable real-time transit widgets for LED digital signage, video walls, and touchscreen displays with the additional power to create, manage, and schedule a variety of content for your target audience.

 #### Native Apps (open source)